+

 Measuring and counting your liquor is a cornerstone practice of bar inventory control.
 After all, you can’t manage your bar’s stock if you don’t know how much you have.

-There are two common ways of taking stock of liquor in bars: there’s the traditional method which involves spreadsheets or a pen and sopaper, and then there’s the modern method that uses inventory software.
+There are two common ways of taking stock of liquor in bars: there’s the traditional method which involves spreadsheets or a pen and paper, and then there’s the modern method that uses inventory software.

 Let’s look at each of these methods in more detail below.